 “When I talked to head coaches and those who understand mid-major college baseball, they said Joe Pennucci is a star and is going to do great things.
 The word is he is a tireless worker, an incredible recruiter, a dynamic relationship builder and a great baseball man.
 When the ETSU family and the entire Northeast Tennessee community meet Coach Pennucci, they will quickly understand why ETSU baseball is in great hands.
 Joe is going to fit into the ETSU athletic department perfectly and I have no doubt he will take us to the next level of success in baseball.”

-Pennucci just completed his 12th season at Stony Brook and his sixth as the Associate Head Coach of the Seawolves, having been promoted from assistant coach in August 2012.
+Prior to ETSU, Pennucci spent 12 seasons at Stony Brook and six as the Associate Head Coach of the Seawolves, having been promoted from assistant coach in August 2012.
 He also served as the team's recruiting coordinator and had been instrumental in the program's skyrocketing success.

 Since Pennucci arrived prior to the 2007 season, Stony Brook has been to four NCAA Regionals in his tenure, including returning to the NCAA Regional in 2015 after claiming the America East title.
 Pennucci was also instrumental in the Seawolves' memorable run to the 2012 College World Series when Stony Brook won a school record and NCAA-best 52 games.